Placement & Credit for Prior Learning

 Students or applicants who meet any waiver criteria will not need placement testing.

-RISE Placement Guides
+Placement Guides

 English Placement Guide